 A cacao pod and several cacao beans cut in half so as to inspect their quality.

-Criollo may have been considered the food of the gods by the ancient Mayan people, but the tree is rarely found in commercial plantations today.
-What is known as Criollo and used to make your chocolate is actually a broad spectrum of plants with very different genomes.
+Ancient Mayans saw Criollo as the food of the gods.
+These days, commercial farmers rarely grow it.
+Criollo and consumable chocolate have very different genomes.
 They generally have white seeds and fruits with Criollo-like shapes, but are genetically different.

 Forastero isn’t one variety either.
-It’s made up of ten distinct genetic groups that have differences in shape, colour, and taste.
+Each distinct genetic group has a different shape, colour, and taste.
 Amelonado and Nacional are cultivars that are usually classified as Forastero despite producing beans very different in flavour and shape.

 Trinitario is thought to result from crossbreeding Amelonado with the ancient Criollo in Trinidad, hence the name.
 But a lot of modern hybrids are also classified as Trinitarian.
 Just take a look at TSH clones.